raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 ))();
 {% endhighlight %}

 Each one of these decorators returns an array of decorated functions, and sequence is evaluating them one by one.
-Thus, we can elegantly manage the semantics of a sequence of functions, while communicating that we want maybe (or `andand`, or oror) semantics throughout.
+Thus, we can elegantly manage the semantics of a sequence of functions, while communicating that we want `maybe`, `andand`, or `oror` semantics throughout.

 And of course, you can write your own decorators and use them with sequence.
 Just be sure they have "map-if-many" semantics.